Easton Lucas: Detroit Tigers

 On May 18, 2024, Lucas was claimed off waivers by the Detroit Tigers.
 The Tigers sent him to the Triple-A Toledo Mud Hens.
 The team promoted Lucas to the major leagues on June 25, but optioned him back to Toledo the next day without making a major league appearance.
 After appearing in three games for the Tigers in July, Lucas was designated for assignment on August 16.

 Toronto Blue Jays

 On August 19, 2024, Lucas was claimed off waivers by the Toronto Blue Jays.
 In two appearances for the Blue Jays, he struggled to an 11.57 ERA with two strikeouts across 4 2/3 innings pitched.

 Lucas was optioned to the Triple-A Buffalo Bisons to begin the 2025 season.
 He was called up to the majors after Max Scherzer was placed on the injured list.
 On April 2, 2025, Lucas made his first start in the majors against the Washington Nationals and proceeded to pitch five scoreless innings, allowing one hit and striking three out, en route to earning his first win of the season.
-He was optioned to Buffalo on June 1,and recalled to Toronto on August 30.
+He was optioned to Buffalo on June 1, and recalled to Toronto on August 30.
+Lucas made six total appearances (five starts) for Toronto during the regular season, logging a 3-3 record and 6.66 ERA with 23 strikeouts across 24 1/3 innings pitched.
+Lucas was placed on unconditional release waivers by the Blue Jays on November 25.

+Hanshin Tigers

+On November 27, 2025, Lucas signed with the Hanshin Tigers of Nippon Professional Baseball.